Mark Lowe

 Mark Christopher Lowe (born June 7, 1983) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) Seattle Mariners, Texas Rangers, Los Angeles Angels of Anaheim, Cleveland Indians, Toronto Blue Jays, and Detroit Tigers.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Texas Rangers, Los Angeles Angels of Anaheim, Cleveland Indians, Toronto Blue Jays, and Detroit Tigers.
 His fastball has been clocked as high as 101 mph.
 He also throws a slider and a circle changeup.

 College career

 Lowe attended the University of Texas at Arlington.
 He also pitched for the Wisconsin Woodchucks in the 2002 and 2003 summer seasons and was a part of their championship team in 2003.

 Professional career

 Seattle Mariners

 Lowe was drafted by the Seattle Mariners in the fifth round of the 2004 MLB Draft and began his career with the Everett AquaSox of the Class-A Northwest League.
 In 22 starts with the Wisconsin Timber Rattlers in 2005, he made 22 starts and was 6–6 with a 5.47 ERA.
 He proceeded to play for the Inland Empire 66ers of San Bernardino and San Antonio Missions in 2006.